bernardezgatosergio-ai/piregal-governance/docs/v3-alianza/pmee.en.md

-📘 PART IV — PMEE: STRATEGIC EXPANSION MASTER PLAN (English) The Strategic Expansion Master Plan (PMEE) is the operating system that defines how Piregal and Herculan will regain ground, impose a new technical standard, and shield their position in the naval, civil, and industrial sectors until 2026 [cite: 2026-02-18].
+# 📘 PART IV — PMEE: STRATEGIC EXPANSION MASTER PLAN

+The Strategic Expansion Master Plan (PMEE) is the operating system that defines how Piregal and Herculan will regain ground, impose a new technical standard, and shield their position in the naval, civil, and industrial sectors through 2026 [cite: 2026-02-18].

-1. Philosophical and Business Framework
+### 1. PHILOSOPHICAL AND BUSINESS FRAMEWORK
 This alliance exists to reverse the loss of competitiveness in the European naval sector, proving that technical excellence is profitable [cite: 2026-02-18].

-1.1.
-Reference Installer: Piregal is positioned as the sole point of contact for high technical risk projects [cite: 2026-02-18].
-Herculan explicitly waives support for other applicators in the Spanish naval cluster, and the installer's margin is fully protected [cite: 2026-02-18].
+* **1.1.
+Reference Installer:** Piregal positions itself as the sole interlocutor in high-technical-risk projects [cite: 2026-02-18].
+Herculan waives support for other applicators within the Spanish naval cluster, and the installer's margin is fully respected [cite: 2026-02-18].

-1.2.
-The “Armed Arm”: Surgical efficiency against operational chaos [cite: 2026-02-18].
-Strategic Teak replacement to save time (eliminating 3 weeks of delay) and acting as a strike team with closed-loop warranty [cite: 2026-02-18].
+* **1.2.
+The “Armed Wing”:** Surgical efficiency amidst operational chaos [cite: 2026-02-18].
+We strategically replace Teak to save time (eliminating 3-week delays) and act as a strike team with a closed-loop warranty [cite: 2026-02-18].

-1.3.
-The “Ethical Shield”: Integrity based on total cost transparency, use of international standards (Bfl-S1, UV stability), and real alliance responsibility in case of failures [cite: 2026-02-18].
+* **1.3.
+The “Ethical Shield”:** Integrity based on total cost transparency, adherence to international standards (Bfl-S1, UV stability), and the alliance's real accountability for failures [cite: 2026-02-18].

-2. Operational Shock Actions
+### 2. TACTICAL OPERATIONAL ACTIONS
-Critical Window Protocol: Operational speed as the primary commercial argument [cite: 2026-02-18].
+* **Critical Window Protocol:** Operational speed as the primary commercial argument [cite: 2026-02-18].

-Certified Unique Warranty: Factory-sealed warranty certificate from the moment the contract is signed [cite: 2026-02-18].
+* **Certified Single Warranty:** Factory-sealed certificate provided from the contract signing [cite: 2026-02-18].

-Prior Technical Audit: Laser scanning, moisture testing, and issuance of Non-Conformance (NCR) if the substrate does not comply [cite: 2026-02-18].
+* **Prior Technical Audit:** Laser scanning, moisture testing, and issuance of a Non-Conformity Report (NCR) if the substrate fails to comply [cite: 2026-02-18].

-“Open Book” Transparency: Cost transparency in VIP projects to eliminate suspicions of commissions [cite: 2026-02-18].
+* **“Open Book” Transparency:** Full cost disclosure on VIP projects to eliminate commission suspicions [cite: 2026-02-18].

-3. Cluster Analysis
+### 3. CLUSTER ANALYSIS
-Naval Sector: Turning the SL 500 series into the standard for intelligent luxury, displacing Teak through aesthetics, speed, and UV durability [cite: 2026-02-18].
+* **Naval Sector:** Turning the SL 500 series into the standard for smart luxury, displacing Teak through aesthetics, speed, and UV durability [cite: 2026-02-18].

-Civil and Industrial Sector: Entering critical infrastructure with SL 400 (Healthcare) and SL 300 (Education/Commercial) [cite: 2026-02-18].
+* **Civil & Industrial Sector:** Entry into critical infrastructure with SL 400 (Healthcare) and SL 300 (Education/Commercial) [cite: 2026-02-18].

-4. Infrastructure: Vigo Hub
+### 4. INFRASTRUCTURE: VIGO HUB
-The Vigo Hub is not a warehouse; it is the competitive advantage: permanent critical stock (SL 400/500), local tinting capacity, and 24/48h technical response to unforeseen windows [cite: 2026-02-18].
+The Vigo Hub is not a warehouse; it is the competitive advantage: permanent critical stock (SL 400/500), local tinting capacity, and a 24/48h technical response for unforeseen project windows [cite: 2026-02-18].